 Zest of 1/2 an orange

 1. Preheat oven to 350 F/ 180 C and grease cupcake tin.
 Tip: Grease generously, but not so much that you can see the oil or butter accumulate.
 This will allow for a smooth removal of the muffins.

-2. Sift the flour, salt, baking soda, and cocoa powder into a medium bowl.
+2. Sift the flour, salt, baking soda, cocoa powder, and espresso into a medium bowl.
 Mix well to combine.
 Stir in 1/2 cup of the chocolate chips.
 Set aside.

 3. Beat together the sugar and oil until fluffy.
 Whisk in the egg and mix until light and well combined.
-Add the yogurt, milk, vanilla, and orange blossom water and mix until creamy.
+Add the yogurt or sour cream, milk, vanilla, and orange zest and mix until creamy.

 4. Fold the flour mixture into the wet batter in 2 bunches until there are no more lumps and the batter is smooth.